TrellixVulnTeam/swahilipython_SCMU/Doc/library/stdtypes.rst

    types.

 #.
 Minimum field width (optional).
 If specified as an ``'*'`` (asterisk), the
-   actual width is read from the next element of the tuple in *values*, and the object to convert comes after the minimum field width and optional precision.
+   actual width is read kutoka the next element of the tuple in *values*, and the object to convert comes after the minimum field width and optional precision.

 #.
 Precision (optional), given as a ``'.'`` (dot) followed by the precision.
 If
-   specified as ``'*'`` (an asterisk), the actual precision is read from the next element of the tuple in *values*, and the value to convert comes after the precision.
+   specified as ``'*'`` (an asterisk), the actual precision is read kutoka the next element of the tuple in *values*, and the value to convert comes after the precision.